 Since the implementation of this technology, individuals who are required to renew their certifications annually also have access to telemedicine.
 While the $50 application fee is still required by the state each year, the amount of money that is saved by not having to travel to see the doctor often ends up making up for that cost.

-If you live in New York and are suffering from one of the approved conditions, and are interested in learning if medical marijuana will benefit you, take the time to visit your nearest provider.
+If you live in NYS and are suffering from one of the approved conditions, are interested in learning if MMJ will benefit you and how to apply for a medical marijuana card, take the time to visit your nearest provider.